-This policy applies to all people working on WP&UP activities in whatever capacity (employee, casual worker, volunteer, freelancer, agency worker or contractor), including those working for WP&UP Events or for one of WP&UP’s external contractors.
+This policy applies to all people working on Big Orange Heart activities in whatever capacity (employee, casual worker, volunteer, freelancer, agency worker or contractor), including those working for Big Orange Heart Events or for one of Big Orange Heart’s external contractors.

 3. Regulated activity relating to young people